 Satisfy cravings for loaded baked potatoes with this loaded cauliflower casserole.
 Substituting cauliflower for potatoes, you’ll then add cheddar cheese, bacon, sour cream, grass-fed butter, and mascarpone cheese to a cauliflower gratin dish and bake for just 10 minutes.
 Each serving packs 20 grams of fat and 8 grams of protein for just 3 grams of net carbs.

 #3.
 Creamy Shredded Zucchini Casserole

-Try not to let these keto Thanksgiving side dishes steal all the glory from your amazing turkey:
+For a side dish, you can always keep things simple by roasting green beans, spaghetti squash, or butternut squash and sprinkling with a bit of salt and pepper.
+Try not to let these keto Thanksgiving side dishes steal all the glory from your amazing main course.

 #1.
 Cranberry Sauce

-Yes, you’ll have to ditch that canned cranberry sauce log loaded with sugar, but making your own homemade sugar-free cranberry sauce is actually easier than you may think.
+You’ll have to ditch that canned cranberry sauce log loaded with sugar, but making your own sugar-free cranberry sauce is easier than you may think.

 #2.
 Crunchy Broccoli Slaw

 If your oven, toaster oven, and slow cooker are all occupied on Thanksgiving, serve up this cold broccoli slaw full of veggies and crunchy nut clusters and you’ll be good to go in less than 30 minutes.